 - Production Time – For a quality Swiss watch, it would take months how to make a proper model.
 Because of its slow production time and high market demand, luxury watch price rates tend to increase.
 For example, a Patek Philippe Grand Complications watch may take more than six years to produce.

 - Top-Quality Components – Only the richest of materials are used for making Swiss watches.
 It is from these components that the watch is both accurate and durable.
-Case in point: the Audemars Piguet Royal Oak watches in gold and diamonds are some of the most luxurious Swiss watches we can’t help but covet.
+Case in point: the Audemars Piguet Royal Oak watches in gold and diamond are some of the most luxurious Swiss watches we can’t help but covet.

 - Luxury Image – Just by their look, Swiss watches invoke thoughts and feelings of prestige and luxury.
 Despite their high premium price, luxury watch enthusiasts are prepared to pay that price for these Swiss watches.
 Because of this, the high price serves as an indication of a luxury watch’s worth.
 Various studies reveal that consumers are willing to pay 20% more for these watches.
-They do this for the sake of owning something very exclusive, say a Vacheron Constantin Patrimony or an IWC Portofino.
+They do this for the sake of owning something very exclusive, such as a Vacheron Constantin Patrimony or an IWC Portofino.